- Sarah Weakley

 My research is focused on the impact of poverty reduction policies, implemented via government assistance between 16 and 24, on a young person's transition to economic independence in mid-life.
 This comparative work will focus on two countries that are often similarly categorised in welfare state literature - the United States and the United Kingdom - but which have very different policies and programmes of assistance and support on the ground.
 This research stands at the intersection of welfare state literature and youth transitions literature, with an eye towards measuring just how programmes of public assistance work for low-income young people - a subpopulation that is rarely researched regarding their interaction with government programmes.
 With the current debate in the U.K. moving towards eliminating most public assistance to single young people altogether (already present in the U.S.), it is timely to empirically explore how benefit receipt impacts a young person's adulthood outcomes.
 This work also engages with the current debate on the function of government assistance altogether: do benefits (government transfers) serve as a temporary 'hand-up' and lead to income stability, or does receipt in youth begin the cycle of 'welfare dependency'?

-These questions will be analysed quantitatively using longitudinal data - the National Longitudinal Survey of Youth 1997 (U.S.) and the 1970 British Cohort Study.
+These questions were analysed quantitatively using longitudinal data - the National Longitudinal Survey of Youth 1997 (U.S.) and the 1970 British Cohort Study.

 Dr. Daniel Clegg (Social Policy) and Dr. Jan Eichhorn (Social Policy)